 Executive Chef William Drabble has held a Michelin star since 2010, and oversees dining at the luxury boutique St James‘s Hotel - located in a quiet cul-de-sac off Piccadilly.
 This intimate jewelbox of a restaurant is living proof that good things come in small packages.
 With just nine tables, the ornate restaurant (evoking the gilded 1920s) is one of the smallest Michelin-starred restaurants in the world and serves seasonal dishes in a truly intimate setting.
 The food focuses on French ingredients and technique with Drabble’s unique twist.

-Award-winning restaurateur Simon Rogan is re-opening Aulis London, an intimate eight-seater chef’s table offering an interactive dining experience mirroring the Aulis concept in Cartmel.
-Although by day a culinary workshop, by night Aulis London will be open to the public.
-This clandestine kitchen will be found in the heart of London via its unassuming doors to a select eight people at a time for the ultimate personal dining experience by chef Rafael Cagali who brings with him the expertise of working at Michelin starred establishments such as Quique Dacosta, Fat Duck and Fera at Claridge’s.
+Award-winning restaurateur Simon Rogan has re-opened Aulis London, an intimate eight-seater chef’s table offering an interactive dining experience mirroring the Aulis concept in Cartmel.
+Although by day a culinary workshop, by night Aulis London is open to the public.
+This clandestine kitchen is found in a secret location in the heart of London via an unassuming door to a select eight people at a time for the ultimate personal dining experience by chef Rafael Cagali who brings with him the expertise of working at Michelin starred establishments such as Quique Dacosta, Fat Duck and Fera at Claridge’s.
 The Aulis London experience is priced at £250, which includes a tasting menu with wine pairing.
-All other details, including location and timings will be revealed to guests only upon making a reservation.
-Opening this Autumn.
+All other details, including location and timings are revealed to guests only upon making a reservation.

 Initiate dinners, date nights